 Chop into bite-sized pieces.
 (Depending on how fat they are, I sometimes cut them in half first.)

 Put the pieces in a basket.
-Bring a pot of water to a boil, put the parsnips into the water, and blanch for 2-3 minutes.
-Remove from water, let the parsnips cool, and pop them into labeled freezer bags.
+Bring a pot of water to a boil.
+Dunk the basket and parsnips into the boiling water, and blanch for 2-3 minutes.
+Remove from water, and rinse with cold water.
+Drain well.
+Let the parsnips cool.

 There you have it: freezing parsnips, the super easy and fast way to preserve this less-common vegetable.